Hikari, Yamaguchi: Neighbouring municipalities

+Climate

+Hikari has a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and cool winters.
+The average annual temperature in Hikari is 15.6 °C. The average annual rainfall is 1678 mm with September as the wettest month.
+The temperatures are highest on average in July, at around 26.2 °C, and lowest in January, at around 5.6 °C.

+Demographics

+Per Japanese census data, the population of Hikari has been relatively steady for the past 70 years.

 History

-Municipal timeline

-October 1, 1940: The town of Shunan was renamed Hikari.

-April 1, 1943: The town merged with the town of Murozumi to form the city of Hikari (1st generation).

-July 1, 1955: The city (1st generation) merged with the village of Suō to form the new city of Hikari (2nd generation).

-April 10, 1957: The city lost parts of Tateno area to the village of Yamato.

-October 4, 2004: The city (2nd generation) absorbed the town of Yamato (from Kumage District) to create the new and expanded city of Hikari (3rd generation).
+The area of Hikai was part of an ancient Suō Province and traces of settlements dating to the Yayoi period have been found.
+Murozumi Bay used to be called Mitarai Bay, and was a key point for maritime traffic on the Seto Inland Sea in ancient times.
+The name comes from the legend that Empress Jingū washed her hands in this bay when she was on her way to conquer the Korean Peninsula.
+In addition, the Silla expeditionary force led by Otomo Satehiko found shelter here when it was caught in a storm.
+During the Edo Period, the area was part of the holdings of Chōshū Domain and prospered as a port-of-call for the kitamaebune coastal trade.
+Following the Meiji restoration, the villages of Mitsui, Shimada, Mii and Asae within Kumage District, Yamaguchi was established with the creation of the modern municipalities system on April 1, 1889.
+These municipalities were merged for the town of Shunan on April 1, 1939.
+The town was renamed Hikari on October 1, 1940, On April 1, 1943 Hikari merged with the town of Murozumi to form the city of Hikari.

 Military

 The Hikari Naval Arsenal (or Dockyard) included a fire-control factory, built in 1942, that employed about 600 people.
 It was one of the principal establishments for producing the Standard H.A.
 System (Type 94 Kosha Sochi) at the rate of ~15 per month, along with bomb components, torpedo afterbodies, and misc. machined parts.

 The Imperial Japanese Navy formed the Second Special Attack Force (former First Special Base Unit) on March 1, 1945, at Hikari for conducting kaiten attacks.
 Rear Admiral Nagai Mitsuru was the Commanding Officer.
 On that same day, a kaiten crew training unit is also formed at Hirao, SE of Hikari.

 This was one of four such kaiten training bases.

 With hints of cessation of hostilities, bombing raids by U.S. forces were canceled.
 However, resumption of bombing was ordered on August 13, 1945.

 The Hikari Naval Arsenal was consequently bombed the next day on August 14, 1945 (one day before the end of war), taking 738 lives.